segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/autopilothq/index.md

 Below is a table of events that Autopilot sends to Segment.
 These events will show up as tables in your warehouse, and as regular events in your other Destinations.

-Autopilot will send the `userID` if the contact has passed through the system before via Segment; otherwise Autopilot will send the email of the contact through as `anonymousID`.
+Autopilot will send the `userID` if the contact has passed through the system before using Segment; otherwise Autopilot will send the email of the contact through as `anonymousID`.

 Additionally, Autopilot also sends `email` and `contact_id` under `context.traits`.